radareorg/radare2-book/debugger/revdebug.md

 # Reverse Debugging

-Radare2 has reverse debugger, that can seek program counter backward.
+Radare2 has reverse debugger, that can seek the program counter backward.
 (e.g. reverse-next, reverse-continue in gdb)
 Firstly you need to save program state at the point that you want to start recording.
 The syntax for recording is: